ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 };

 /**
- * Single upcast converter to <sideCard/> element with all its attributes.
+ * Single upcast converter to the <sideCard/> element with all its attributes.
  */
 const upcastCard = ( viewElement, { writer } ) => {
 	const sideCard = writer.createElement( 'sideCard' );